The Atriva Projects

 - Benefit 1: Inhibition of the viral propagation by interference with host cell kinase

-- Benefit 2: Inhibition of overwhelming cytokine response
+- Benefit 2: Inhibition of cytokine response

-RESPIRE - Clinical phase II in COVID-19
+Clinical phase II in COVID-19

 Prof. Gernot Rohde, M.D., Head of Pneumology and Professor for Respiratory Medicine and Allergology at the Goethe University Hospital, Frankfurt am Main, Germany, will act as Global Coordinating Investigator.
 The study will be run at the Goethe University Hospital and additional German and international clinical centers.